Sustainable Edge Intelligence Through Energy-Aware Early Exiting

 \subsection{Energy-Agnostic Oracle}

 To benchmark the long-term accuracy performance of both oNCC and CC, we design an energy-agnostic oracle-aided (EAO) controller.
-At time $t$, for all the energy states $s=(b,h), b\geq u(e)$, the controller chooses action: (i) $e$ if $\hat{Y}^e_t$ is correct, (ii) $c$ if $\hat{Y}^c_t$ is correct while the prediction at the early exit $ \hat{Y}^e_t$ is incorrect, otherwise (iii) an energy-free action $\varsigma$, to randomly guess the correct label.
+At time $t$, $\forall s=(b,h)\in\mathcal{S}$, the controller chooses action: (i) $e$ if $b\geq u(e)$ and $\hat{Y}^e_t$ is correct, (ii) $c$ if $b\geq u(c)$ and $\hat{Y}^c_t$ is correct while the prediction at the early exit $ \hat{Y}^e_t$ is incorrect, otherwise (iii) an energy-free action $\varsigma$, to randomly guess the correct label.
 Similarly to previous controllers, when $b < u(e)$, the only feasible action is $d$.